IBM/aspera-cli/docs/README.md

 ascli faspex5 admin workgroups list
 ```

-If you are admin or manager, add option: `--query=@json:'{"all":true}'`, this will list items you manage, even if you do not belong to them.
+If you are admin or manager, add option `--query=@json:'{"all":true}'`: this lists items you manage, even if you do not belong to them.
 Example:

 ```shell